ryanyu104/react-native-awesome-marquee/README.md

 ### Notice

-When you pass data to Marquee, you don't need to pass React.children, You can only choose one from the data and children.
+When passing data to Marquee, you don't need to pass children, You can only choose one from the data and children.

 ### Options